 Svartifoss Waterfall, also known as “The Black Waterfall,” is a hidden waterfall inside Skaftafell Nature Reserve.
 Its hexagonal basalt columns were formed during volcanic eruptions that happened thousands of years ago.
 Enjoy Svartifoss’ stunning landscapes surrounded by glaciers and volcanoes!

-Svartifoss or the Black Falls is an extraordinary waterfall in Skaftafell Nature Reserve.
+Svartifoss, or the Black Falls, is an extraordinary waterfall in Skaftafell Nature Reserve.
 It’s one of the most popular attractions in the area.
 Its pitch-black basalt columns background is an intense contrast to the white glaciers that dominate the area.

 The waterfall is fed by a nearby glacier and the hexagonal columns in the background were formed in volcanic eruptions.
 The area is extremely fertile and Skaftafell Nature Reserve has always been considered as an oasis in the middle of ice and lava.
+Today, Svartifoss draws thousands of visitors each year to spectate its beauty, whether that’s admiring it via a hike or as part of a day tour adventure.

 The architect who designed Hallgrímskirkja Church in downtown Reykjavik, Guðjón Samúelsson, took great inspiration from Svartifoss.
 He was inspired by its basalt columns and the way they stack up on each side to frame.
 You can really see this in the design of the famous church tower.

 Svartifoss was also an inspiration for the ceiling of the Icelandic National Theatre, which was designed by the same architect.
-The world-renowned sculptor Richard Serra drew his inspiration for his sculpture Milestones (located in the Viðey Island) from Svartifoss.
+The world-renowned sculptor Richard Serra drew his inspiration for his sculpture Milestones (located on the Viðey Island) from Svartifoss.

 This type of hexagonal basalt column can be found in multiple places around Iceland.
 For example, you can see hexagonal basalt columns at Reynisfjara Black Sand Beach, Litlanesfoss Waterfall, Arnarstapi on Snæfellsnes and the Gerðuberg Cliffs.

 Svartifoss is located in Skaftafell Nature Reserve right off the famous Ring Road.
-Svartifoss is located 327 km (203 mi) from Reykjavik, 141 km (87,6 mi) from Vík and 313 km (194,4 mi) from Egilsstaðir.
+Svartifoss is located 327 km (203 mi) from Reykjavík, 141 km (87,6 mi) from Vík and 313 km (194,4 mi) from Egilsstaðir.

 GPS coordinates of Svartifoss: 64.0275° N, 16.9753° W

 Driving from Reykjavík to Svartifoss will take about 4 hours and 10 minutes if you drive without stopping.
-We don’t recommend driving the whole distance without a break since there are so many gorgeous attractions and stops to be visited along the South Coast.
+We wouldn’t recommend driving the whole distance without a break since there are so many gorgeous attractions and stops to be visited along the South Coast.

 Driving from Reykjavík you will pass the towns of Hveragerði, Selfoss, Hella and Hvolsvöllur before you reach the waterfalls Seljalandsfoss and Skógafoss.
-From there you drive through the town on Vík close to Reynisfjara, Dyrhólaey and the Ice Cave under the Katla Volcano!
+From there you drive through the town of Vík close to Reynisfjara, Dyrhólaey and the Ice Cave under the Katla Volcano!

 As you continue driving you will cross Mýrdalssandur black sand beach and into Kirkjubæjarklaustur before you reach your destination at Skaftafell Visitor center and its car park.